 - Creative Storytelling: Share your faith through stories or parables.
 These can be based on personal experiences or fictional tales that illustrate biblical truths.

-Enhancing Your Writing Practice
+Building Your Writing Practice

 - Regular Practice: Like any skill, writing improves with practice.
-Try to write regularly, whether it’s daily, weekly, or as often as you can.
+Try to write regularly, whether daily, weekly, or as often as you can.

 Writing for Your Church Community